 If you apply for a mortgage on an unencumbered property, lenders will carry out the same assessments and checks as they would if you were applying for any other mortgage.
 Factors such as income, affordability, other debts, and loan to value will all be assessed.

-The list of factors that may have an impact on the deals you will be eligible for is ongoing, however some of the most common are, employment status, age, credit rating and other debts.
+The list of factors that may have an impact on the deals you will be eligible for is ongoing, however, some of the most common are, employment status, age, credit rating, and other debts.

 - Can you get a mortgage on land?

 Give us a call on 01925 906 210 to speak to an advisor, or contact us for mortgage advice that’s personal to you and takes your credit history into account.
 That way you’ll know where you stand in the mortgage market and we can guide you on your route to securing a suitable mortgage.